tiberlab/tibercad/manual/Sphinx/GettingStarted/DriftDiffusion.rst

-Through the keyword Contact , one (n-1) -dimension GMSH physical region (Physical Point in 1D, Physical Line in 2D, Physical Surface in 3D) previously defined in the GMSH mesh ( :ref:`tut0step1` ), can be associated to the present TiberCAD Contact, in this way:
+Through the keyword Contact , one (n-1) -dimension GMSH physical region (Physical Point in 1D, Physical Line in 2D, Physical Surface in 3D) previously defined in the GMSH mesh ( :ref:`tut0step1` ), can be associated to the present tiberCAD Contact, in this way:

   Contact  ``GMSH_physical_region_name``

-In this case, the *Physical Point* ``anode`` is associated to the TiberCAD Contact anode and the Physical Point cathode is associated to the TiberCAD Contact cathode.
+In this case, the *Physical Point* ``anode`` is associated to the tiberCAD Contact anode and the Physical Point cathode is associated to the tiberCAD Contact cathode.

 Both contacts are defined as *ohmic* , cathode is assigned a fixed ``voltage = 0.0`` , while anode voltage is given by the value of the variable ``Vb`` ::